Traders Beware: U.S. taps new tools to find fraud in volatile commodities market

 Around 2017, the fraud unit began developing those tools to spot known suspicious trading patterns and learn new ones by scanning a range of exchange data on bids and offers and trades, he said.

-That led the agency to charge about more than a dozen current and former traders at banks including Deutsche Bank, UBS and Bank of Nova Scotia from 2017 to 2019.
+That led the agency to charge about more than a dozen current and former traders at banks including Deutsche Bank (DBKGn.DE), UBS UBSAG.UL and Bank of Nova Scotia (BNS.TO) from 2017 to 2019.

 To be sure, proving criminal charges is tough and the Justice Department has had setbacks convincing juries with reams of data that traders intended to manipulate the market when cancelling orders.